qmk/qmk_firmware/keyboards/ergodox/keymaps/win10_writers-block/readme.md

 This is a QWERTY layout for QMK.
 It's designed to work well in MS Office-like environments.
 It's tested on Windows 7 and 10.

+Professional writers may find this layout useful -- copywriters, technical writers, novelists, etc.

-I earn a living as a copywriter.
-I use my ErgoDox as a daily driver at my office.
+I use my ErgoDox with this keymap as a daily driver at my office.

 A gaming layer is unobtrusively built into this layout.
 I use that layer to play RimWorld.